renocollective/member-portal/README.md

 ```shell
 xcode-select --install
 ```
+An install window will appear.
+Click install to begin installing Xcode.

-If rvm isn't already installed on your machine, [install rvm](https://rvm.io/rvm/install)
+If rvm isn't already installed on your machine, [install rvm](https://rvm.io/rvm/install) After installing rvm, you may need to close the terminal and open it back up in order to successfully run an rvm.

 To update or install Ruby 2.3.5, run:
 ```shell